openvinotoolkit/openvino/docs/IE_PLUGIN_DG/plugin_transformation_pipeline/low_precision_transformations/lpt.md

 .. image:: _static/images/model_qdq_and_convolution.common.svg
    :alt: Original model with Q/DQ

 In both cases result is the same.
-In LPT result model you can see, that:
+In LPT result model you can see that:

 1. if necessary, ``FakeQuantize`` operations on activations were decomposed to two part:

    * new ``FakeQuantize``operation with updated output intervals in low precision range and low precision output,
    * dequantization operations on activations;

 2. if necessary, an existing ``FakeQuantize`` decomposition can be reworked to get better precision;

 3. dequantization operations were propagated through ``Convolution``.

 LPT result model: